p123hx/ImageEnhancementfor-Visual-Inertial-SLAM-in-Dark/README.md

 ## Image Enhancement
 Go to image_enhancement.
-There are 4 jupyter notebook.
+There are 4 jupyter notebooks.
-They are read data from Google Drive.
+They read data from Google Drive.
 We also recommend using Google colab and taking advantage of CUDA (URetinext_Net.ipynd uses CUDA).
-Notice that you have change the Google Drive location to the location you want to use.
+Notice that you have to change the Google Drive location to the location you want to use.

 ## Calculating Absolute Translational Errror